 JS: Soccer and volleyball, those are the sports in our house.

 AP: What’s a lesson you strive to teach your kids?

 JS: That I’m not the one who can make them happy.
 I can’t make my kids happy, I can’t make myself happy.
 That understanding has allowed me to embrace my life and my faith with consistency.
 I want my kids to understand that you need to stay true to who you are more than anything else.

 AP: What is your strongest desire for your kids?

 JS: That they find their passion in life, whatever it may be.
 Finding a child’s passion can be very difficult, but once you find it, you can harbor it and give them the opportunities to pursue it.
 That’s the greatest gift we can give our kids.
 When they can find their passion, they stay out of trouble.
 My parents had no idea I was going to be a ballplayer.
 They only knew and saw what was best for me, and then helped give me the opportunities.

-AP: You talk a lot about the importance of failure in your book.
+AP: You talk a lot about the importance of failure in your recent book.
 What’s your message to families about failure?

 JS: Kids stop too short on pursuing their dreams.
 Way too short.
 One, two, three, four failures is not enough.
 To me, failure is just another rung on the ladder that you climb toward success.
 I want my kids to dream and dream big and pursue their dreams.
 Too often, the world is telling kids they cannot achieve their dreams – and that’s a shame.

 JS: There’s no manual and it ain’t easy, but make sure to have fun along the way.